Botz-Limited/sensing_system-Zephyr/docs/Bluetooth_Specification.md

 - Secondary acts as GATT server, Primary acts as GATT client
 - Used by File Proxy service to retrieve files from secondary devices

----

-## Exporting to CODA

-To export this document to CODA:
-1. Open this Markdown file in your editor.
-2. Copy all contents (Ctrl+A, Ctrl+C).
-3. In CODA, create a new document or page.
-4. Paste the Markdown content (Ctrl+V).
-CODA will automatically format headings, tables, and sections.
-5. Review and adjust formatting as needed in CODA.

----

-For further questions or clarifications, refer to the firmware codebase or contact the firmware team.